Lancia Florida

 Lancia Florida is the name of two studies based on the Lancia Aurelia, which were built by Lancia in collaboration with Pinin Farina.
 Both were made in extremely small numbers.
-They are both considered to be masterpieces of Italian automotive design and had a lot of influence on automotive design.
+They are both considered to be masterpieces of Italian automotive design and had much influence on automotive design.
 From them were later derived the sedan and the coupe versions of the Lancia Flaminia.

 Florida I

 The Florida I was built in 1955, with the first car, a coupe, being completed in September of that year.
 It was first shown at that year's Turin Auto Show.
 The Florida I is mostly known for the 4-door Berlina model, but a coupe model was also made; It was one of the first cars to carry the Lancia logo.
-The sedan has rear suicide doors, according to Lancia tradition, and no B pillar, as well as many interesting design elements such as flat sides with a single crease running right above the wheelwell, headlights mounted in the grille, an inset rear windshield and flying buttresses.
-A total of 4 cars were built, 3 of which were 4-door Berlinas and one of which was a 2-door coupe.
+The sedan has rear suicide doors, according to Lancia tradition, and no B pillar, as well as many notable design elements such as flat sides with a single crease running right above the wheelwell, headlights mounted in the grille, an inset rear windshield and flying buttresses.
+A total of four cars were built, three of which were 4-door Berlinas and one of which was a 2-door coupe.

-For the production of the first prototype at Pinin Farina 10 of 340 employees of the company were employed (presumably under the direction of Francesco Martinengo).
+For the production of the first prototype at Pinin Farina, 10 of 340 employees of the company were employed (presumably under the direction of Francesco Martinengo).
 On April 2, 1955, Antonio Fessia became the new technical director of Lancia, initiating further changes to the car.
 The V6 engine was a development of Francesco de Virgilio.
 The Florida initially had a conventional rigid DeDion rear axle.